Candace E. West

 Contributors have included Gil Anidjar, Abdullahi An-Na`im, Arjun Appadurai, Talal Asad, Akeel Bilgrami, Robert Bellah, Wendy Brown, Craig Calhoun, José Casanova, Dipesh Chakrabarty, William E. Connolly, Veena Das, Hent de Vries, John Esposito, Tracy Fessenden, Nilüfer Göle, Charles Hirschkind, David Hollinger, Hans Joas, Mark Juergensmeyer, Saba Mahmood, Tomoko Masuzawa, Leigh Eric Schmidt, Joan Wallach Scott, Jonathan Z. Smith, Winnifred Fallers Sullivan, Charles Taylor, Mark C. Taylor, Michael Warner, and many others.

 Founded in October of 2007 in conjunction with the Social Science Research Council’s program on Religion and the Public Sphere, The Immanent Frame was named an official honoree of the 12th annual Webby Awards and a “favorite new religion site, egghead division” by The Revealer.
 CNN has called The Immanent Frame “exceptionally eye opening.”
 In September of 2011, The Immanent Frame partnered with Killing the Buddha to launch Frequencies, later named an official honoree of the 16th annual Webby Awards.
+In March of 2013, members of TIF’s editorial team launched Reverberations, recently selected as a nominee for the 18th annual Webby Awards.

 Except where otherwise noted, content published by The Immanent Frame on or after January 1, 2014, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.
 This license permits you to copy, distribute, and display such content as long as you mention and link back to the The Immanent Frame, attribute the work appropriately (including both author and title), and do not adapt the content or use it commercially.
 For all undated content and all content published by The Immanent Frame prior to January 1, 2014, please contact the editors to ensure that there are no legal restrictions on the use of the material in question.
 If you wish to cite The Immanent Frame in a book or article, please consult the “academic citations” tool at the bottom of each post.